uncleLukie/unclelukie.github.io/content/about/index.md

 ---
 ## Who am I?

-Hey there, I'm Luke Hewitt, the founder and lead developer at smashit.games based in Brisbane, Australia.
-My passion lies in creating innovative experiences in the XR gaming space, leveraging my expertise in game development and project management.
+Hey there, I'm Luke Hewitt and this is my personal site.
+I'm a code wrangler (yeeeehaw) from Brisbane, Australia.
+Here you'll find out stuff about the things I'm working on, tutorials, opinion pieces, or pretty much anything else I wanna put on here :)

 ## My Experience

-I've been at the forefront of game development, web development and database management, steering projects from their conceptual stages all the way through to launch.
-My role involves more than just hands-on development; it encompasses strategic planning and executing our product roadmap to deliver immersive VR games that resonate with our audience.
-With a Bachelor of Information Technology from the University of Queensland and experience as a Systems Administrator at STCpl, I've honed my skills in software development, project management, and operational efficiency.
+I've been deeply involved in all kinds of software development from front end to back end, steering projects from their conceptual stages all the way through to launch.
+My role in a team involves more than just hands-on development; I also bring strategic planning and coordinated execution the product roadmap.

 ## Learn More

 Want to see the projects I've worked on?
-Check out the [projects page]({{< ref "projects" >}}) to dive into the games and applications I've developed.
+Check out the [projects page]({{< ref "projects" >}}) to dive into the things I've developed.
 If you wanna get in touch check out the [contact page]({{< ref "contact" >}})